archsyscall/fstk/README.md

 # fstk

-> A modern file stack manager - the perfect place for your temporary files and directories
+> A modern file stack manager - the perfect place for your files and directories

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)